linka-cloud/grpc-toolkit/README.md

 # gRPC

-A utility module, implementing some of the [go-micro](https://github.com/micro/go-micro) patterns with pure gRPC ecosystem modules.
+A utility module, largely taken from the [go-micro](https://github.com/micro/go-micro) patterns (and a good amount of code too...) with pure gRPC ecosystem modules.

+Principles:
+- Pluggable
+- No singleton

 Features:
 - [x] simple configuration with options